 It is expected that students attend and participate in an investigative and/or student conduct process when called to appear as a witness or respondent.
-Students with disabilities who wish to request a modification to the hearing process may do so in writing to an Associate Dean of Students at least two working days prior to the scheduled hearing.
+Students with disabilities who wish to request a modification to the hearing process may do so in writing to the Office of Student Affairs at least two working days prior to the scheduled hearing.